TDex-network/tdex-daemon-alpha/README.md

 ## Run

-Once the deamon is launched it will create a data directory `~/.tdex-daemon` containing a the default configuration file `config.json`.
+Once the daemon is launched it will create a data directory `~/.tdex-daemon` containing the default configuration file `config.json`.

 It's possible to use a different path for the data directory with the environment variable `TDEX_DAEMON_PATH`